pantheon-systems/documentation/source/content/dns-providers/network-solutions.md

 1. Navigate to the Site Dashboard and select the target environment (typically <span class="glyphicons glyphicons-cardio"></span> Live) then click **<span class="glyphicons glyphicons-global"></span> Domains / HTTPS**.
 2. Click the **Details** button next to your domain.

-Keep this page open and login to your [Network Solutions account <span class="glyphicons glyphicons-new-window-alt"></span>](https://www.networksolutions.com" target="blank) in a new tab before you continue.
+Keep this page open and login to your [Network Solutions account](https://www.networksolutions.com) in a new tab before you continue.

 ## Configure DNS Records on Network Solutions
 ### A Record